Feature article

 AI summary

-Options to lower payments include restructuring your loan by extending the term or using an offset account.
-For short-term relief, discuss interest-only periods or a mortgage holiday with your bank.
-If struggling, free services like CAP, Debtfix, and MoneyTalks offer professional help and guidance.
+For more significant relief, consider restructuring your loan by extending the term or using an offset account.
+In difficult situations, discuss short-term options like interest-only payments or a mortgage holiday with your lender.
+Free debt management services like CAP and Debtfix are also available for support.

 How to cope with rising interest rates